rishabgit/genomic-info-from-papers/readme.md

 Faster and leaner.
 1. Faster extraction: Mutation extraction in notebook 2 takes a tremendously long time - almost >1 hour for a single paper.
 This is mainly due to the big number of regular expressions used and while they can't be switched off, there might be a smarter way of doing it.
 2. Leaner storage: Some of the data structure choices made in this project are a little questionable.
 While they work fine, it can be better.

+# Mentors
+This project would not have been possible without their constant help.
+Magdalena Zarowiecki
+Paul Davis
+Valerio Arnaboldi

 # References: